After living in one of Europe’s great cities, then penning a novel about its darker tensions, an expat revisits a place she’s come to know and love.

-- MORE original travel stories on Outpost here!
+MORE original travel and adventure stories on Outpost here

 My historical friend Gabor asked me once to guess how old Budapest was.
 I went immediately to the legendary Magyar horsemen who swept across the plains, and then…“Aha!”
 He immediately cut me off.
 “This is a common error.
 In fact, this city became Budapest when Buda joined with Pest and Óbuda only in 1872.”

 “Sure, but it has a history before that,” I replied.